Leaning Dumbbell Lateral Raise

 Follow these step-by-step instructions to perform Leaning Dumbbell Lateral Raise with proper form and technique.

-Lower the dumbbell back to the starting position and repeat on the other side.
+Slowly lower the dumbbell back to the starting position with control, resisting gravity.

 Secondary Muscles